s-frei/TrackSearch/README.md

 - Paging of track lists
 - Expose audio stream url
 - Interact with multiple clients asynchronous
-- Get track metadata like: length, channel, views, thumbnail, ...
+- Get track metadata like: duration, channel, views, thumbnail, ...

 ## How to use it ? :books: